CyberDiscovery/cyberdiscovery.github.io/CONTRIBUTING.md

-* To generate the minfied files ready for deployment, we are using Google's trustworthy [Closure Compiler](https://closure-compiler.appspot.com/home) on the default "Simple" optimisation setting.
+* To generate the minfied files ready for deployment, we are using Google's trustworthy [Closure Compiler](https://closure-compiler.appspot.com/home) on the default "Simple" optimisation setting for all JavaScript files and [CSSO](https://css.github.io/csso/csso.html) with settings left as is for all style-sheets.

 For the rest of the pages, we use the `Site_Pages/` directory.
 As these pages are quite simple, not containing